-Several high profile examples of unexpected corporate disaster have occurred recently, which, even if not resulting in total failure, have had significant financial consequences.
+Several high profile examples of unexpected corporate organisation disasters have occurred recently, which, even if not resulting in total failure, have had significant financial consequences.
 The list is long and the reasons multifarious but many stem from internal failings or inadequacies in a small number of areas rather than external forces.
 Subsequent analysis often shows that catastrophe could have been avoided if only the leadership had been more aware and closely monitored the areas where the problems occurred.
 It seems that a company’s Achilles’ heel can lie anywhere.
 So it is important to maintain a holistic view.

-To enhance future prospects fora business the leadership team must demonstrate strong interest in the health of the entire organisation, continually identifying and addressing weaknesses, and maintaining links at all times between leadership objectives and what happens within the organisation.
+To enhance future prospects for business the leadership team must demonstrate strong interest in the health of the entire organisation, continually identifying and addressing weaknesses, and maintaining links at all times between leadership objectives and what happens within the organisation.

 Ambitions with inadequate systems

-Of course risk is a natural part of corporate life.
+Of course, risk is a natural part of corporate life.
 Leaders promote the use of risk management, process improvement and business management frameworks to uncover and manage potential issues and to try to get a handle on how the organisation is performing from different perspectives.

 However such systems, frameworks and tools are often complex, full of jargon, expensive and disruptive to implement.

 Sometimes they are difficult to apply because they are too abstract or generic and require significant training to tailor; conversely, some are too narrow in scope and do not address all fundamental business or functional areas.
 Additionally they can lead to a box-ticking mentality where the mechanics of standards are followed but the spirit is absent.

 Many businesses look to expand or innovate to secure their future.
 For example, digital initiatives are currently popular, such as advanced analytics, automation, robotics, and improving end-to-end customer experiences, to name but a few.